 and would not glisten like a wild beast’s fur:

-The third stanza of ‘Archaic Torso of Apollo’ speaks on what this statue would be like if it did not have this powerful glow that the speaker is entranced by.
-It would seem instead to be “defaced,” due to the fact that it’s head is missing, rather than constant in it’s power.
+The third stanza of ‘Archaic Torso of Apollo’ speaks about what this statue would be like if it did not have this powerful glow that the speaker is entranced by.
+It would seem instead to be “defaced,” due to the fact that its head is missing, rather than constant in its power.
 It would not feel solid and beautiful, but “translucent” as if something vital was missing.
 Although it would be different, it would still be beautiful as the shoulders as still described as “cascade[ing].”

 and would not glisten like a wild beast’s fur: